York County, South Carolina: Late 19th century

 Between 1868 and 1871, York County became a hotbed of Ku Klux Klan attacks on African Americans.
 The Klan had an estimated 2,000 members in the county in 1871.
 Among their activities was the lynching of Jim Williams on March 6, 1871, led by Dr. J. Rufus Bratton.
 K Troop of the 7th Cavalry Regiment was charged with suppressing them.
-To escape the violence, in November 1871, a large group of local blacks, led by Rev. Elias Hill, a crippled anti-Klan activist beaten by Klansmen, emigrated to Liberia.
+To escape the violence, in November 1871, a large group of local blacks, led by Rev. Elias Hill, a disabled anti-Klan activist beaten by Klansmen, emigrated to Liberia.
 York is believed by some to be the setting for Thomas F. Dixon, Jr.'s novel The Clansman: A Historical Romance of the Ku Klux Klan, later made into the motion picture "The Birth of a Nation", and Bratton is said to have been the inspiration for one of its characters.

-During Reconstruction many of York County's larger property owners were forced to sell off portions of their land to smaller farmers.
-The size of the average farm in York County dropped considerably while the number of small farming operations increased.
-Late-19th century agriculture in York County was characterized by relatively small farm operations and an ignorance of soil qualities and the benefits of diversification, which eventually led to the agricultural difficulties of the 1890s, 1920s, and 1930s.
+During the Reconstruction era, many of York County's more prominent property owners were forced to sell portions of their land to smaller farmers.
+The average farm size in York County dropped considerably while the number of small farming operations increased.
+Late-19th-century agriculture in York County was characterized by relatively small farm operations, ignorance of soil qualities, and the benefits of diversification, eventually leading to the agricultural difficulties of the 1890s, 1920s, and 1930s.

-Railroad development continued in York County after the war's end, and in 1880 the Rock Hill Cotton Factory, the first steam-powered cotton factory in South Carolina, ushered in a new era of agricultural expansion and industrial development.
+Railroad development continued in York County after the war's end.
+In 1880, the Rock Hill Cotton Factory, the first steam-powered cotton factory in South Carolina, ushered in a new era of agricultural expansion and industrial development.
 The Rock Hill Buggy Company, founded by John Gary Anderson, eventually grew to become the Anderson Motor Company, the first automobile manufacturing facility in the South.
 Concurrently, Rock Hill's population increased from 809 to over 5,500 from 1880 to 1895.